ojow/actor-method-dispatch/README.md

   case m => println(m) // you can still handle messages as usual }

-// swappableMethods returns Receive that routes messages to its own instance of ActorMethods
+// swappableMethods returns a Receive that routes messages to its own instance of ActorMethods
 // LinkedTo(this) is here just to reduce boilerplate so you don't have to override 'thisActor' manually def modifiedBehavior(step: Int): Receive = swappableMethods(new LinkedTo(this) with SimpleActorInterface {
   override def tellIncrement(): Unit = { thisActor.i += step }